Mountainwatch Guide To Shizukuishi Resort: One Of Japan’s Hidden Gems – Travel

 Accommodation

 There is no ski village or many other accommodation options to speak of at Shizukuishi aside from the Prince Hotel.
 The hotel has all bases covered though, with several internal restaurants, a rental outlet, retail outlets and more.
-Undeniably the biggest attraction here is the Takakura Onsen, a natural hotspring serviced by the hotel that has deservedly been recognized as an onsen heritage site.
+Undeniably the biggest attraction here is the Takakura Onsen, a natural hotspring serviced by the hotel that has deservedly been recognised as an onsen heritage site.

 Located at the foot of the resort, the Prince Hotel offers a true ski-in ski-out experience.